rcy0228/azure-spring-cloud-training/11-configure-ci-cd/README.md

 cd ..
 ```

-4. You now need to allow access from your GitHub workflow to your Azure Spring Cloud instance.
+4. You now need to allow access from your GitHub workflow to your Azure Spring Apps instance.
 Open up a terminal and type the following command.

 > Please ensure to replace the **DID** with the **<inject key="DeploymentID" enableCopy="True"/>** value, it can also be obtained from the **Environmnet Details** tab.